forte001/isms/README.md

 ### Admin Dashboard
 - **View Sales and Inventory Stats**: Admins can view sales data, inventory status, and low stock alerts from the admin dashboard for better decision-making.

-### Stats & Analytics
-- **View Inventory and Sales Statistics**: Comprehensive stats on sales, revenue, and inventory for better tracking and decision-making.

 ## Installation